confiscar/pi-exchange/README.md

 **1. Sending and receiving orders:**

 All the orders must be synchronized and maintained in both the BOT and the server, which involves receiving / sending information of orders from / to the server.
 Two classes called **Sender** and **Receiver** are used to do the job.
-They are running concurrently by extending **Thread**, mutex(lock) is used to allow them running in parallel.
+They are running concurrently by extending **Thread**, a mutex(lock) is used to allow them running in parallel.

 #### 	Note:
 - the string format of placing / cancelling orders is the same as mentioned above in the **server** part.
-- since the information of orders is received in the data type of String, a class called **Parse** is used to extract each order's id, price, amount etc. to their real data type (e.g. int) so that they can be stored in the BOT.
-The regular expression used is **"\\d+(\\.\\d+)?"**
+- since the information of orders is received in the data type of String, a class called **Parse** is used to extract and change each order's **id, price, amount, exchangeID etc.** back to their original data type respectively (e.g. int) so that they can be stored in the BOT.
+The regular expression used is **"\\d+(\\.\\d+)?"** to parse the String

 **2. Storing the information of orders:**